 The Performer, Experiences will also be responsible for:

-- Performing shows and acts in assigned area according to show schedules and assisting in the daily operation aspects of the assigned show.
+- Performing shows and acts in the assigned area according to show schedules and assisting in the daily operation aspects of the assigned show.

 - Leading science experiences for museum guests, including, but not limited to performing live shows and demonstrations and interacting/facilitating in exhibits.